Updated: Vegan Kimchi Recipe!

 Classic Vegan Baechu Kimchi Recipe (Makes 1 gallon jar)

-3-4 heads of large napa cabbage (more if smaller)
+4 large heads of napa cabbage (more if smaller)

 Sauce Ingredients: (Feel free to use more or less of any of these ingredients to your liking!)